CarrieForle/Upload-to-imgur/readme.md

 - Supported uploading pictures from
     - copied files
     - copied image data
-    - drag and drop (batch files needed on Windows 10)
+    - drag and drop (required to run in batch on Windows 10)

 ## Supported formats